jstr045329/TinyBoltzmann/README.md

-Tiny Restricted Boltzmann Machine, with Hinton style greedy pretraining.
+Tiny Restricted Boltzmann Machine, with contrastive divergence training.
 Written in Matlab.

 Run testTinyBoltzmann.m to see your RBM train on a tiny test set.